AI-driven Test Automation

 The AI machine learning will iterate through the number of seeds needed to achieve the sequence coverage target.
 As it runs (in single sequence run mode), it will choose the next action defined in the sequence.
 If the Test Action logic disables this action from being selected, then it will continue to try for a number of seeds in the expectation that any data needed will be auto-generated to 'enable' the next allowable action in your sequence in any conditional logic defined in your Test Action Script.

 When testing websites or mobile apps that 'remember' a username or piece of entry data, you may want to auto-generate a different test data input on every seed run of Vitaq AI running in AI-mode.
-The default AI running mode of Vitaq is start the seed value selected from 1 and increment on each successive seed.
+The default AI running mode of Vitaq is start with a seed value of 1 and increment on each successive run.
 So if you run Vitaq repeatedly during testing mode, you will be repeating the seed selection starting from seed value 1 again.
 The effect of this, as you now should know, is that you will get the same value auto-generated.
 Same seed, same value, different seed, different value.

-To change this default mode, we have provided the ability to select a randomised seed in the settings form or in the configutation or command line switch sjown in You can also use the vitaqai service configuration or command line switches as shown in Vitaq Ai WebdriverIO Service.
-This chooses a seed number from a very, very large value range, hence giving a different value each time Vitaq AI starts a seed tun.
+To change this default mode, we have provided the ability to select a randomised seed in the settings form as shown below or you can also use the vitaqai service configuration or command line switches as shown in Vitaq AI WebdriverIO Service.
+This chooses a seed number from a very, very large value range, hence giving a different value each time Vitaq AI starts a seed run.

 Selecting the Randomised seed can also be useful if you want to run Vitaq in Exploratory Testing mode but driven by the AI Machine Learning algorithms to maintain a focus on the user journeys that you care about.